Shopify vs Etsy

 Generally, pricing between both platforms is a tie.

-Shopify does offer excellent value for your money, and signing up for one of their plans should provide you with everything you need to run your online store.
-On the other hand, as a small vendor wanting to sell your products affordably, the Etsy platform supports you in doing so.
+On the other hand, as a small vendor wanting to sell your products affordably, the Etsy platform supports you.
 Depending on your requirements, both platforms are reasonably priced and can offer a good value for more.

-Shopify vs. Etsy: Help and Support
+Help and Support

-Customer support is vital when moving into e-commerce.
-Throughout your journey, and especially at the start, you’ll find yourself needing help.
-With Shopify, for example, even with a background in web design and development, you’ll benefit from some assistance to guide you through the numerous levels of setup.
+With Shopify, for example, even with a background in web design and development, you’ll benefit from some assistance to guide you through the numerous setup levels.

 Shopify